hydralang/humboldt-doc/source/basics.rst

 table, composed of the known link state frames, which are cached by the node.

-.. sidebar:: The Link State Computation Timer

-   The timer controlled by :ref:`ls-compute` is intended to allow updates to the routing table to be *batched* together.
-Without this feature, each link state update would immediately trigger another routing table recomputation, which could result in a lot of wasted computation.
-By batching updates, the node is given time to absorb related link state updates without a lot of wasted recomputation.

-Every time the link state table is updated, the node begins a timer (controlled by the :ref:`ls-compute` configuration value).
-After this timer expires, the link state algorithm is executed on the contents of the link state table, with additional updates not applied until the routing table has been recomputed.
+Every time the link state table is updated, the node utilizes the :ref:`debouncing-algorithm` (controlled by the :ref:`ls-batch` and :ref:`ls-max` configuration values; the former gives the shorter duration, while the latter specifies the longer duration for the debouncing timers).
+When the debouncing algorithm finally allows the action to be triggered, the link state algorithm is executed on the contents of the link state table, with additional updates not applied until the routing table has been recomputed.
 The algorithm itself is based on the one described in the "Route Calculation" section of [Peterson2007]_, chapter 4.2, page 281, and it uses two temporary lists, one of which becomes the new routing table: these lists are designated the ``Tentative`` and ``Confirmed`` lists, and they contain